 We appoint exceptional individual scientists as honorary or senior fellows of UNEP-WCMC.
 This provides academics with unique professional collaboration opportunities, including their participation in major policy processes, while helping us to benefit from the skills and advice of senior international scientists that we need to maintain our status as a centre of excellence.

 We offer opportunities for students who are enrolled on a relevant university MSc or MPhil course to undertake their project work at the Centre.
 If you are interested in a student placement, please contact firstname.lastname@example.org.
+Please note that all of our placements for 2015 have been filled.

 Since 2010, the University of Cambridge has been working with UNEP-WCMC to deliver an MPhil degree in Conservation Leadership.
 Details of the course and scholarship opportunities can be found here.